phinance650/phinance650/README.md

 - **Approach**: Constant experimentation and iteration, utilizing CAD software to design and refine models.
 - **Project Repository**: Coming soon!

+### 4. **3D Prerequisites
+- **Description**: While tackling the
+- **Challenges**: Perfecting the calibration of the printer and designing objects with precise measurements.
+- **Approach**: Constant experimentation and iteration, utilizing CAD software to design and refine models.
+- **Project Repository**: Coming soon!

 ## My Approach to Learning
 Learning is not always linear, and I’ve faced my fair share of challenges along the way.
 I focus on breaking down problems into smaller components, experimenting with different solutions, and refining my understanding through continuous feedback.
 My GitHub projects showcase both my successes and the challenges I encounter as I learn.

 ### Challenges Faced
+- The learning curve is super steep in robotics (CS, ME & EE).
+I've been super fortunate to have help wiring up enviorments for me to play with.
+Special thanks to [@wmcclinton](https://github.com/wmcclinton) for their contributions to [PyLego](https://github.com/wmcclinton/pylego).
 - Understanding complex algorithms and applying them to real-world robotics scenarios.
 - Balancing theoretical knowledge with hands-on implementation.
 - Learning from failures and using them as stepping stones for growth.